Output (economics): Relation to income

 When a particular quantity of output is produced, an identical quantity of income is generated because the output belongs to someone.
-Thus we have the identity that output equals income (where an identity is an equation that is always true regardless of the values of any variables).
+This is the identity that output equals income (where an identity is an equation that is always true regardless of the values of any variables).

 Output can be sub-divided into components based on whose demand has generated it – total consumption C by members of the public (including on imported goods) minus imported goods M (the difference being consumption of domestic output), spending G by the government, domestically produced goods X bought by foreigners, planned inventory accumulation I_{planned inven}, unplanned inventory accumulation I_{unplanned inven} resulting from incorrect predictions of consumer and government demand, and fixed investment I_{f} on machinery and the like.

 Likewise, income can be sub-divided according to the uses to which it is put – consumption spending, taxes T paid, and the portion of income neither taxed nor spent (saving S).

 Since output identically equals income, the above leads to the following identity:

 where the triple-bar sign denotes an identity.
 This identity is distinct from the goods market equilibrium condition, which is satisfied when unplanned inventory investment equals zero:

 Output is the result of an economic process that has used inputs to produce a product or service that is available for sale or use somewhere else.

 Net output, sometimes called netput, is a quantity, in the context of production, that is positive if the quantity is output by the production process and negative if it is an input to the production process.